kstenerud/safe-encoding/safe85-specification.md

     Accumulator: [aaaaaa] [a00000] [000000] [000000] [000000]
     Encoded:     [aaaaaa] [a00000]

-Once the codes have been determined, they are output as characters according to the following alphabet:
+Once the chunks have been determined, they are output as characters according to the following alphabet:

 | Value  | Char | Value  | Char | Value  | Char | Value  | Char     | Value  | Char | Value  | Char |
 | ------ | ---- | ------ | ---- | ------ | ---- | ------ | -------- | ------ | ---- | ------ | ---- |